jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Caleb Woods, CEO of Rolemodel Software, is passionate about helping people grow in "Character, Collaboration, and Craftsmanship" — the company motto.
 Mr. Woods, himself, is an example of great character and skill.
 He has such a reputation for business and leadership skills that he "...plans to never need to put together a resumé."
 Within two years of hiring him, the founder of RoleModel said he knew that Caleb Woods would be his successor.
 Every January

-Caleb Woods, CEO of Rolemodel Software, is passionate about helping people grow in "Character, Collaboration, and Craftsmanship," the company motto.
+Caleb Woods, CEO of Rolemodel Software, is passionate about helping people grow in "Character, Collaboration, and Craftsmanship" — the company motto.
+Every January, Mr. Woods selects the applicants for